isabella232/document-services.en/help/usecases/legal.md

 Also, legal contracts often require signatures of the involved parties.
 You can insert an e-signature using Adobe Sign Text tags found right below the “Numerical calculations” section.
 To include the e-signature, you must specify the number of recipients, select **Signer**, and the field type from the drop-down lists, accordingly.
 Once done, click **Insert Adobe Sign Text Tag** to finalize the process.

 To ensure data integrity, save legal documents in a protected format.
 With Document Services APIs, you can quickly transform documents into PDF format.
-This is illustrated by building a simple express Node.js application, integrating Document Generation API into it, and using this simple application to convert our tagged document from Word to PDF format.
+You can build a simple express Node.js application, integrate Document Generation API into it, and using this simple application to convert your tagged document from Word to PDF format.

 ## Project setup